Bearing Failure Analysis: Types, Causes, and Prevention

 7. Misalignment

-Components not designed to handle substantial stress may absorb uneven radial loads resulting from misalignment, leading to bearing failure.
+Components not designed to handle substantial stress may absorb uneven radial loads resulting from misalignment, leading to bearing failure modes.

 Importance of Proper Bearing Maintenance